 The first thing to aim for is to have a dedicated workspace, separate from the rest of your living environment.
 For some, this will be more challenging than others.

 You may have to think outside the box.
-If space allows, and you intend to be running your business from home, it may be worth investing in a garden studio, or building work to convert a garage or loft, or perhaps extending your home to create a dedicated office space.
+If space allows, and you intend to be running your business from home, it may be worth investing in a garden studio, building work to convert a garage or loft, or perhaps extending your home to create a dedicated office space.

 Separation From Others